 Fort Collins Symphony

-Seth Godin – Linchpin: an exploration of what makes workers more valuable than others.
-It’s not the ability to follow directions, but to do the difficult work for which there is no map.
+Linchpin is an exploration of what makes some workers more valuable than others.
+Spoiler alert: It’s not the ability to follow directions well.
+What makes somebody extra valuable (and irreplaceable) is the ability to 1. do the exhausting work of bringing your all when it’s not required, and 2. engaging in and leading projects for which there is no existing path.

 Oliver Burkeman – 4,000 weeks: Time Management for Mortals